A Guide to Doubling Returns for PPC – Testing Ideas Matter

 As a brand (or an advertiser working for a brand), you’re always looking for meaningful ways and effective platforms on which you can reach audiences.
 Meaning you’re probably experienced in running campaigns for the usual digital advertising channels like Facebook and/or Instagram.
 Because we get it: Their user base is massive, and people spend more and more time on them.

 However, as attention spans and trust in social networking sites dwindle, your ads can be left ignored (or blocked) on these platforms.
-Hence, we’d recommend – as one PPC management agency to another advertiser – that you begin exploring other channels such as YouTube advertising which, arguably, are still more able to retain audience attention than most.
+Hence, we’d recommend – as one pay-per-click management agency to another advertiser – that you begin exploring other channels such as YouTube advertising which, arguably, are still more able to retain audience attention than most.

 Powered by Google Ads, YouTube advertising is a way of reaching audiences through a powerful platform to promote your product.
-It may be in the form of video search results, in-video ads, ad bumpers, etc. that can help you broaden your video’s reach and, in turn, increase the awareness of your brand or product, and maybe even the demand for it.
+It may be in the form of video search results, in-video ads, ad bumpers, etc. that can help you broaden your video’s reach and, in turn, increase the awareness of your brand or product, and maybe even the demand for it. – PPC advertising at work.

 If you’re familiar with Youtube or watched a video or two on the platform then you know that YouTube ads come in many forms.
 Depending on your strategy, audience, and budget, you can choose among 3 types of video ads.